Industrial design: Industrial design rights

-Industrial design rights are intellectual property rights that make exclusive the visual design of objects that are not purely utilitarian.
+Industrial design rights are a form of intellectual property rights that grant exclusive protection to the visual appearance of products that are not purely utilitarian.
 A design patent would also be considered under this category.
 An industrial design consists of the creation of a shape, configuration or composition of pattern or color, or combination of pattern and color in three-dimensional form containing aesthetic value.
 An industrial design can be a two- or three-dimensional pattern used to produce a product, industrial commodity or handicraft.
-Under the Hague Agreement Concerning the International Deposit of Industrial Designs, a WIPO-administered treaty, a procedure for an international registration exists.
-An applicant can file for a single international deposit with WIPO or with the national office in a country party to the treaty.
-The design will then be protected in as many member countries of the treaty as desired.